jandelgado/rabtap/README.md

   tree view (see [screenshot](#screenshots)).
 Note that if `RABTAP_APIURI` environment variable is set, the command reduces to `$ rabtap info --consumers`
-* `$ rabtap info  --by-connection` - shows virtual hosts, connections, consumers and queues of given broker in an tree view.
+* `$ rabtap info  --mode=byConnection` - shows virtual hosts, connections,
+  consumers and queues of given broker in an tree view.
+* Use the `--format FORMAT` option to generate ouput in different formats, e.g. `text` for the standard console text format or `dot` to output the tree structure in dot format.

+  TODO example dot

 #### Wire-tapping messages